Exports Modification

 Limitations

-This binary-to-library example assumes that the original executable has been compiled to be position-independent which means that it contains relocations.
+This binary-to-library example assumes that the original executable was compiled to be position-independent, meaning it contains relocations.

 import ctypes